 Entinostat is an oral HDAC inhibitor of the benzamide chemical class of compounds.
 In preclinical studies, entinostat has inhibited the activity of the HDACs believed to be the most important HDACs in control of tumor cell proliferation, cell cycle control and DNA damage repair.
 In addition, entinostat has exhibited a wide range of anti-tumor activity, alone or in combination with other therapies.
-Specifically, entinostat is synergistic with aromatase inhibitors, anti-estrogens and epidermal growth factor receptor, or EGFR, inhibitors, supporting its further investigation in breast and lung cancer.
+Specifically, entinostat is synergistic with aromatase inhibitors, anti-estrogens, anti-PD1 or anti-PDL1 antibodies and epidermal growth factor receptor, or EGFR, inhibitors, supporting its further investigation in breast and lung cancer.